Simple ADHD Hacks Anyone Can Try Today

 Living with ADHD can feel like juggling a dozen ideas at once, but the good news is there are practical hacks that anyone can start using right away to make daily life smoother and less overwhelming.

 What is ADHD?
-For those who don’t know, ADHD is Attention Deficit Hyperactivity Disorder (ADHD), a neurodevelopmental disorder that affects how the brain develops and functions, leading to challenges with attention, hyperactivity, and impulsivity that begin in childhood and often persist into adulthood.
+For those who donβt know, ADHD is Attention Deficit Hyperactivity Disorder (ADHD), a neurodevelopmental disorder that affects how the brain develops and functions, leading to challenges with attention, hyperactivity, and impulsivity that begin in childhood and often persist into adulthood.
+There are additional types of ADHD based on the presentation of symptoms, but that is the general broad term for ADHD.

 See-Through Bags and Clear Containers for Easy Access